PolicyEngine/policyengine-api/README.md

 ### 6. Testing calculations

-To test anything that utilizes Redis or the API's service workers (e.g. anything that requires calculations), you'll also need to complete the following steps:
+To test anything that utilizes Redis or the API's service workers (e.g. anything that requires society-wide calculations with the policy calculator), you'll also need to complete the following steps:

 1. Start Redis
 - Install Redis: